 While New Zealand chose not to join the Australian federation in 1901, it maintains close political contact.
 At a government-to-government level, Australia’s relationship with New Zealand is the closest and most comprehensive of all its bilateral relationships.
 Prime Ministers hold annual formal talks, as do Treasurers, Trade and Defence Ministers.
 Foreign Ministers meet biannually.
 Ministers and government officials from both countries participate in meetings and conferences on a wide range of issues: health, education, transport, justice, quarantine and many others.
 New Zealand ministers and senior officials participate, with their Australian federal and state counterparts, in many of the Council of Australian Governments (COAG) meetings which span the Australian domestic policy agenda.

-An important annual bilateral private sector-led event is the Australia New Zealand Leadership Forum (ANZLF) which met for the 8th time in Sydney on 12-13 April 2012.
-The 8th Forum brought together around 100 government, business and community leaders from both countries under the theme “Australia and New Zealand – together in the Indo-Pacific century”.
+The Australia New Zealand Leadership Forum (ANZLF) is an important annual private sector-led event which brings together a diverse group of leaders from business, government, and community sectors to contribute ideas on developing the bilateral relationship.
+The meeting examines and debates economic, defence, political and social ties between Australia and New Zealand as well as broader strategic issues of domestic and international significance.
+The 8th Forum, held in Sydney on 12-13 April 2012, brought together Government Ministers and business and community leaders from both countries under the theme “Australia and New Zealand – together in the Indo-Pacific century”.
 The forum was co-chaired on the Australian side by Rod McGeoch AM, Chairman of Sky City Entertainment Group Ltd, and on the New Zealand side by Jonathan Ling, Chief Executive of Fletcher Building.
-The 2012 Forum was notable for a dialogue with the Business Council of Australia (BCA) both in a joint CEO session and at a dinner for Forum delegates and BCA members addressed by New Zealand Deputy Prime Minister Bill English.
-Ministerial representation from Australia included Senator Penny Wong, Minister for Finance and Deregulation; the Hon.
-Martin Ferguson, Minister for Resources and Energy and Tourism; and the Hon.
-Richard Marles, Parliamentary Secretary for Foreign Affairs and Pacific Island Affairs.
-The Finance Minister and Deputy PM Minister Bill English, Foreign Minister Murray McCully, Trade Minister Tim Groser, Economic Development Minister Stephen Joyce and Commerce Minister Craig Foss attended from New Zealand.
-The New Zealand Leader of the opposition David Shearer and Deputy Leader of the Australian Opposition Julie Bishop also addressed the Forum.
+The 2012 Forum was notable for a dialogue with the Business Council of Australia (BCA) both in a joint CEO session and at a dinner for Forum delegates and BCA members.

-The most recent Australia New Zealand Leaders’ Meeting was held in Queenstown in February 2013, at which Prime Ministers Gillard and Key affirmed their strong commitment to the closest possible relations between Australia and New Zealand and agreed the following steps to mark the 30th Anniversary of the Australia New Zealand Closer Economic Relations (CER) Trade Agreement in 2013.
+The most recent Australia New Zealand Leaders’ Meeting, held in Queenstown in February 2013, agreed on the following steps to mark the 30th Anniversary of the Australia New Zealand Closer Economic Relations (CER) Trade Agreement in 2013:

 - underlined the importance of close cooperation and coordination on national security and defence and welcomed the Australia-New Zealand Cyber Dialogue, established in 2012, as a strong and practical platform to address common cyber concerns;